jayeshCodes/RABApp-Challenge/README.md

 12. You may have to signup before you login.
 13. Please watch `demo.mp4` to get acquainted with the UI and it's functionalities.

+## Database Initialization

+To initialize the PostgreSQL database with the provided dump file (`database.sql`), follow these steps:

+1. **Ensure PostgreSQL is installed**: Make sure you have PostgreSQL installed on your system.
+You can download and install it from the [official website](https://www.postgresql.org/) if you haven't already.

+2. **Create a new database**: Use the `createdb` command to create a new empty database where you will import the dump file.
+Replace `your_database_name` with the desired name for your database: `createdb your_database_name`

+3. **Import the dump file**: Navigate to the directory where your `database.sql` file is located and use the `psql` command line tool to import the dump file into your newly created database.
+Replace `your_username` with your PostgreSQL username and `your_database_name` with the name of the database you created in step 2:`psql -U your_username -d your_database_name -f database.sql`

+4. **Verify**: Connect to your database using a PostgreSQL client (such as `psql` or pgAdmin) and verify that the import was successful by inspecting the tables and data.

 ## Requirements:
 1. NPM version - 10.7.0
 2. Node version - 22.1.0